gvwilson/thirdbit/src/fiction/santas/index.md

 There wasn't a richly-patterned carpet in the hall that looked like it might still be able to fly.
-There weren't gargoyle coathooks either, or the potted plants that Finner remembered from Gran-Granna Tumbly's house, but there was a pair of overstuffed armchairs, a reindeer rocking horse, and a framed photograph of two santas and an elf hanging above the mantel.
+There weren't gargoyle coathooks either, or the potted plants that Finner remembered from Gran-Granna Tumbly's house.
+There was, however, a pair of overstuffed armchairs, a reindeer rocking horse, and a framed photograph of two santas and an elf hanging above the mantel.

 Gran-Granna Tumbly seated herself in one of the armchairs while Finner and Captain Abacus divested themselves of their boots and parkas.
-"I'll stand, thank you," the captain said neutrally when Gran-Granna Tumbly gestured at the other chair.
+"I'll stand, thank you," the captain said when Gran-Granna Tumbly gestured at the other chair.
 The two locked eyes as Finner lowered himself onto a cushion that felt as soft as a marshmallow.

-"You realize you have to blink eventually, right?" he said after a moment, closing his eyes and letting himself sink into the chair.
+"You realize you have to blink eventually, right?" he said after a moment, letting himself sink into the chair.
 A pair of "hmphs" were followed by the sound of his great-grandmother slurping tea and Captain Abacus drumming her fingers on her thigh.